zackxiong/CraftPlugins/README.md

 Each list will be maintained as a game.
 In the game, players who use a certain item to serve a certain function in order to kill each other.
 Any kinds of maps are suitable for this game.

-###Command Usage:
+###Current Command Usage:
 Use `/addtoplayerlist` or `/addtoplayerlist [player]` to add a player to a playerlist.
-(Till now, I only provide one playerlist)
+(Till now, I only provide one playerlist)<br>
 Use `/removefromplayerlist` or `/aremovefromplayerlist [player]` to remove a player from a playerlist.
-(Till now, I only provide one playerlist)
+(Till now, I only provide one playerlist)<br>
-(When adding or removing, player status will be initialized including Exp level and speed.)
+(When adding or removing, player status will be initialized including Exp level and speed.)<br>
-Use `/getinfo` to gather the current game info.
+Use `/getinfo` to gather the current game info. <br>

+###Current Function:
+BEACON: Create a pulse and a wall based on the distance between player and the block placed, use "w" to stay away to chage to create a stronger pulse. <br>
+		When charging, the player's speed will be slowed down.

+TNT:    Creat an explosion after a short delay.
+When delaying, player's speed will be increased. <br>

+Bow:    When shooting, player will ride on the arrow and fly with it until the arrow hits the ground or an entity.
+When hitting, player will be ejcted <br>
+		and damage will be caused if an entity is hit.
+The volocity of the arrow is enhanced to fly faster and straighter.
+If an entity is going to be <br>
+		hit, the player on the arrow will be eject a little bit earlier to land face to the entity.
+Also, special treatments has been made to prevent  <br>
+		the player from stucking inside the ground/wall.